danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/Emojis-Article.md

 This function is automatically called by ``EmojiGrid``, so you don't need to call the function manually when you use the grid component.

-> Important: EmojiKit currently doesn't have an algoritm for frequency calculations, so this function will apply the same changes to both the recent and the frequent category.
+> Important: Since EmojiKit currently doesn't have an algoritm for frequency calculations, the ``EmojiCategory/frequent`` will currently be updated just like the ``EmojiCategory/recent`` category.
 You can however use the ``EmojiCategory/frequent`` category to implement your own frequency logic.